Product

 Left hotel – Translation

 This event is automatically triggered by the preceding external event, Sent Coordinates, and does not have a visual input form.
 In Event Modeling, this step is referred to as a Translation.
-It takes the coordinates from the Sent Coordinates domain event and interprets them to determine whether the guest has left the hotel.
+It receives coordinates and interprets them to determine whether the guest has left the hotel.
 If the coordinates indicate that the guest has left, the Left Hotel event is triggered; if not, the event is not triggered.

-• Read Model: In this case, a translation, the Read Model is not a query.
-Instead, it is the domain event received from the GPS tracker, containing data provided by the GPS (for example, longitude and latitude).
+• Read Model: In a translation, the Read Model is not a query.
+Instead, it represents the data from the incoming domain event received from the GPS tracker (for example, longitude and latitude).
 The translator's job is to interpret these coordinates to determine if the guest has left the hotel and, if so, to associate details like the booking number, guest name, and departure time.

 • To make this step clear, let’s add a GWT scenario: